jdost/vim/README.md

 - **powerline** - A pretty looking status bar plugin, may abandon this and pull out the specific things I like into my own (the main development of the plugin has moved to using a Python based code base)
-- **NERDcommenter** - A commenting plugin that supports a lot of languages, gives some simple actions to handle toggling comments across chunks of code
 - **cute python** - A collection of small tweaks that make Python code look prettier
 - **ctrp** - A fuzzy finder plugin that is written entirely in native vimscript, it has support for a lot of different use cases and configurations